-The Security Administrator(s) for the network device are assumed to be trusted and to act in the best interest of security for the organization.
+The Security Administrator(s) for the firewall device are assumed to be trusted and to act in the best interest of security for the organization.
 This includes being appropriately trained, following policy, and adhering to guidance documentation.
-Administrators are trusted to ensure passwords/credentials have sufficient strength and entropy and to lack malicious intent when administering the device.
-The network device is not expected to be capable of defending against a malicious administrator that actively works to bypass or compromise the security of the device.
+Administrators are trusted to ensure passwords/credentials have sufficient strength and entropy and to lack malicious intent when administering the firewall.
+The firewall device is not expected to be capable of defending against a malicious Administrator that actively works to bypass or compromise the security of the device.